 Fear Of Public Restrooms Prompts Creative Solutions As Some Businesses Reopen

-While toilet paper has been an issue since the start of the pandemic, now toilets themselves are the concern.
-As stay-at-home restrictions are lifting, many are feeling a long pent-up urge to go out; what's stopping them is concern about their urge to go while they're out.
+Toilet paper has been an issue since the start of the pandemic, but now toilets themselves are the concern.
+As stay-at-home restrictions are lifting, many are feeling a long pent-up urge to go out, but what's stopping some is concern about their urge to go while they're out.

 As in, use the bathroom.